 - When selecting the recipient (i.e., Who are you sending your transcript to?), select Educational Organization, Application Service and Scholarships.

 - When entering recipient details, select AAPI from the Select Organization drop-down, then enter the CAS Transcript ID.
-This ID is located in the AAPI on-screen instructions when ordering electronic transcripts and below the barcode on the Transcript ID Form issued to you by AAPI (the barcode is located in the upper right corner of this form).
+This ID is located below the barcode on the Transcript Request Form issued to you by AAPI (the barcode is located in the upper right corner of this form).
 Note that in the Select Organization drop-down, AAPI may be listed with an association name, such as in the example below.

 If the Enter CAS Transcript ID field does not appear, then your transcript cannot be sent to AAPI electronically.